detec/SF5JSF/README.md

 ## REST service ##

-This Openbox SF-5 settings editor implementation provides JAX-RS 2.0 API for getting entities from database and posting new ones with the help of GlassFish's built-in Jersey 2.
+This Openbox SF-5 settings editor implementation provides JAX-RS 2.0 API for getting entities from database and posting new ones with the help of WildFly's built-in Jersey 2.
 EclipseLink Moxy 2.6 is used for marshalling and unmarshalling both in JSON and XML.
 Output format is resolved by client's "Accept" HTTP header, "application/json" or "application/xml".
 Here is the list of supported endpoints, relative to application context path:

 - Satellites
 	- jaxrs/satellites/all/ GET 						- get all satellites;